GMIMS-DRAGONS: A Faraday Depth Survey of the Northern Sky Covering 350-1030 MHz: Telescope and Receiver

 \subsection{The 15~m Telescope}

-We conducted survey observations with the ${15}\times{18}$\,m offset Gregorian reflector at the Dominion Radio Astrophysical Observatory (DRAO), pictured in Figure \ref{fig:DRAO15m}.
-The telescope was designed to obtain an unblocked aperture of diameter 15\,m \citep{Lacy2012, knee16}.
+We conducted survey observations with the ${15}\times{18}$\,m offset Gregorian reflector at the DRAO, pictured in Figure \ref{fig:DRAO15m}.
+The telescope was designed to obtain an unblocked aperture of 15\,m diameter \citep{Lacy2012, knee16}.
 We refer to it as the DRAO-15.
-Both reflecting surfaces are built from carbon fiber, with surface precision ${\sim}250~{\mu}{\rm{m}}$.
-The antenna was equipped to receive left- and right-hand circular polarization (denoted here by $L$ and $R$ respectively).
+Both reflecting surfaces are built from carbon fiber, with a surface rms ${\sim}250~{\mu}{\rm{m}}$.
+We equipped the telescope to receive left- and right-hand circular polarization (denoted here by $L$ and $R$ respectively).
 Offset reflectors have poor polarization performance, with a position offset between $L$ and $R$ beams \citep{chu73}, but the problem is overcome in this telescope by \cite{Baker_2014,Baker_2020} through shaping of the reflector surfaces following the technique described by \citet[][hereafter `Mizigutch technique']{mizu76}.
 Further shaping of the reflector surfaces is used to enhance aperture efficiency.

 The reflector was fed with a quad-ridged, flared horn \citep{flyg18} with an integrated calibration noise coupler \citep{flyg17}, the prototype feed developed by Chalmers University's Onsala Space Observatory (OSO) for the SKA-mid Band\,1.
 The feed accepts two orthogonal linearly polarized signals.
 To measure the linearly polarized Galactic emission, circular polarization is preferred over linear because Stokes parameters $Q$ and $U$ can then both be derived using correlation techniques, as described in \cite{mcco06} and \cite{robi21}.
 This method is critically important for single-antenna systems, as it avoids the inherent instability of deriving Stokes $Q$ from the difference of two large, noisy total-power signals.
 By converting to a circular basis, both Stokes $Q$ and $U$ are instead derived from the more stable cross-correlation product, which is largely immune to uncorrelated receiver noise and gain fluctuations.
 To achieve this, the linearly polarized outputs from the feed were connected to a transmission-line hybrid coupler{\footnote{R{\&}D Microwaves model HD-A01}} before amplification so that the telescope outputs became $L$ and $R$.
 Losses in transmission lines, in connectors, and in the hybrid amount to ${\sim}12$\,K at 350\,MHz and ${\sim}35$\,K at 1030\,MHz.